Successful Recovery Performance Guarantees of SOMP Under the L2-norm of Noise: Simulation Results

 \section{Simulation Results}

 { In this section, we conduct numerical simulations to validate the main results of SOMPS and SOMPT in Section \ref{section bound noise} and Section \ref{section unbounded noise}.
-For the bounded noise, the performance of the SOMPS and SOMPT is determined by the parameters $\mu$, $C_{\min}$, $L$, and $\epsilon$, while this is determined by the parameters $\mu$, $C_{\min}$, $L$, $d$, $\sigma$ for the unbounded noise.
-For each set of simulation parameters, we perform $10000$-trials Monte-Carlo simulation.
+In the bounded noise case, the performance of the SOMPS and SOMPT is determined by the parameters $\mu$, $C_{\min}$, $L$, and $\epsilon$.
+In the unbounded noise case, this is determined by $\mu$, $C_{\min}$, $L$, $d$, and $\sigma$.
+For each set of simulation parameters, we perform $10,000$-trials Monte-Carlo simulation.
 In the trials, the measurement matrix $\bPhi$ is deterministic, which is generated by following the methodology described in \cite{elad_CS}.
-The approach in \cite{elad_CS} minimizes the average measure of the mutual coherence of the measurement matrix, which has been shown to provide better sparse reconstruction performance \cite{elad_CS}.
+The approach in \cite{elad_CS} minimizes the average measure of the mutual coherence of the measurement matrix, which has been shown to provide better sparse reconstruction performance.
 In each trial, the support of the sparse signal $\bC$ and the noise $\bN$ are generated randomly and independently.
-After randomly generating the support set, we assign the non-zero components in $\bC$ to be $z_{i,j}\sqrt{C_{\min}^2/d}, \forall i\in\Omega, j\le d$, where the random variable $z_{i,j}$ is $-1$ or $1$ with probability $0.5$.}
+After randomly generating the support set, we assign the non-zero components in $\bC$ to be $z_{i,j}\sqrt{C_{\min}^2/d}, \forall i\in\Omega, j\le d$, where the random variable $z_{i,j}$ is either $-1$ or $1$ with probability $0.5$.}